bstefanescu/qutejs/web/doc/docs/templates.md

 ### Declaring template style sheets

-A `JSQ` file may declare style sheets that are used in templates by nesting the style sheet rules inside a top-level `x-style` tag.
+A `JSQ` file may declare style sheets that are used in templates by nesting the style sheet rules inside a top-level `q:style` tag.

 See the **[JSQ File Format](#/advanced/jsq)** section for more information on `JSQ` files.